garethjmsaunders/digital-code-style-guide/php.md

 Important thing is code consistency and comprehensibility.
 If you use another framework (such as CodeIgniter or Symphony) it is more important to write your code consistently with the parent framework than follow this guide to the letter.

+Focus on code, not formatting
+Consistency
+Readability
+Collaboration

+Don’t invent your own standard.
+You are not special and your PHP source code is not unique.